SitaaronKL/thenetworkwebapp/HOMEPAGE_COPY.md

 **Main Heading:**
 ```
-We turn your digital DNA into a personalized feed of people, moments, and opportunities that feel unnervingly right.
+We turn your feeds, your YouTube - your digital DNA into a personalized set of people, moments, and opportunities that just feel right.
 ```

 **Style:** Large bold text (3xl-6xl), black, left-aligned